-The term "pressure" refers to the potential demand on a park.
-One method of exploration examines the proximity of residential populations to a park and assumes that the residents in a 'parkshed' represent the potential park users.
+Park pressure refers to the potential demand on a park.
+One method of exploration examines the proximity of residential populations to a park and assumes that the residents in a 'parkshed' use the park closest to them and that people visit their closest park more often than those farther away.
+Using GIS, the 'parkshed' is defined by a polygon or a park service area containing all households having the given park as their closest park.
+The population within this park service area can then calculated, providing an estimate of the number of nearby potential park users.
 The acreage of the subject park is then used to calculate the number of park acres available per 1,000 people within the parkshed.
-This measure of probable park use and population pressure assesses the capacity of park land and its likelihood for high visitor use, more frequent maintenance needs, or need for expansion.
+This measure of probable park use and population pressure identifies the adequacy of the park land (in acres per 1,000) rather than simply the location and 'walkability' determined by the park accessibility metric.
+Depending on the amenities and attractions within the park, the higher the population within a parkshed will result in greater the use and potential increased maintenance and wear and tear.